glotzerlab/row/doc/src/guide/tutorial/scheduler.md

 > your **cluster's** documentation to see specific details on how jobs are allocated
 > to nodes and charged for resource usage.
 Remember, it is **YOUR RESPONSIBILITY** (not
 > **row's**) to understand whether `--ntasks=1` costs 1 CPU-hour per hour or more (e.g.
-> 128) CPU-hours per hour.
+> 128 CPU-hours per hour).
 If your cluster lacks a *shared* partition, then you need to
 > structure your **actions** and **groups** in such a way to use all the cores you are
 > given or else the resources are wasted.